digma-ai/digma-helm-helper/README.md

 # java-in-helm-instrumentation

+## Prerequisite

+Kustomize cli should be installed (https://kustomize.io/)

 ## How to use:

 At first to be able to run `kustomize` executable you have to set execute permissions to `./kustomize/*` files